Article Category: Loan

-Financial setbacks are unpredictable.
-It can be a devastating situation.
-People find it hard to keep up with EMIs.
-In such times, banks and digital lenders often offer a formal way to close the account through what’s known as a loan settlement.
+Financial setbacks are unpredictable and can be devastating situations.
+People find it hard to keep up with EMIs (Equated Monthly Installments).
+In such times, banks and digital lenders often offer a formal way to close the account through what's known as a loan settlement.

 Before understanding the steps involved, it helps to know what is loan settlement.
 In essence, it's an arrangement between the borrower and the lender where the lender agrees to accept part of the outstanding amount as full and final payment.
 The borrower pays the negotiated sum, less than what's owed, and the account is marked as "settled" rather than "closed".